f4exb/sdrangel-docker/readme.md

 <h3>Windows</h3>

 In Windows you have two options:
   - Install with Hyper-V: Hyper-V is a bare-metal type hypervisor where the Windows O/S itself runs in a VM.
-The catch is that it requires Windows 10 Pro version and a special set up.
-This is required to install _Docker Desktop for Windows_ In this configuration a docker instance runs in its own VM
+The catch is that it does not work Windows 10 Home version and requires a special set up.
+This is required to install _Docker Desktop for Windows_. straigtforward to use.
-  - Install with Oracle Virtualbox: Virtualbox is a hosted type hypervisor that sits on the top of the Windows O/S so it puts an extra layer on the stack but may be available on more flavors of Windows.
+  - Install with Oracle Virtualbox: Virtualbox is a hosted type hypervisor that sits on the top of the Windows O/S so it puts an extra layer on the stack but is available for more flavors of Windows.
 In this case you will install Docker in a Linux O/S Virtualbox VM for example Ubuntu 18.04 and therefore you will have to follow Linux instructions.

 See [this discussion](https://www.nakivo.com/blog/hyper-v-virtualbox-one-choose-infrastructure/) about the difference between Hyper-V and Virtualbox.

+After a little bit of experimentation Hyper-V and Docker Desktop for Windows is not an option for SDRangel as it has too many issues with X-Server connection, sound and USB.

 <h2>Get familiar with Docker</h2>